coral-line-rodriguez/VitalRates-to-IPM/README.md

 The R/VitalRateFunctions_old.Rmd script uses the vital rates dataset to model different vital rate functions, which is the first step in building an Integral Projection Model.

+Mention that model regional IPMs and SIG IPMs